-If the request is denied, it must be in writing and must state the basis for the denial.
-The Attorney General's office must be notified of the intent to deny.
+If the request is denied, the denial must be in writing and include the basis for the denial.
 The requester has the right to appeal to the Attorney General's Public Access Counselor regarding the denial or may file a civil action in the circuit court regarding the alleged violation.

 For more information about the Illinois FOIA, select this link to the website of the Illinois Attorney General.
 Topics such as those listed below are posted:

 - Forms and Sample Letters including a FOIA Request Form for the General Public